obscureSignals/A-Survey-of-Methods-for-the-Discretization-of-Phonograph-Record-Playback-Filters/README.md

 Reach out to benjaminrthompson.mail@gmail.com with thoughts and questions.

 **Citations**
-Please cite _A Survey of Methods for the Discretization of Phonograph Record Playback Filters_ by Benjamin Thompson, Tre DiPassio, Jenna Rutowski, and Michael C. Heilemann
+Please cite _A Survey of Methods for the Discretization of Phonograph Record Playback Filters_ by Benjamin Thompson, Tre DiPassio, Jenna Rutowski, and Michael C. Heilemann.

 **Minimum Requirements**
 In addition to MATLAB, the following toolboxes are required: